adedomin/CSC450-project-proposal/final/final.md

 It will also show examples of usage, both manipulating and using variables.
 Other examples, such as use cases and the plugin system will be demonstrated.

-[^progress]: note that the features as is are purely conceptual.
+[^progress]: note that the features as described are purely conceptual at this stage.

 2. Materials and Methodology
 ============================